pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ### Brochure "Umweltfeundlich mobil!"

 The brochure ["Umweltfreundlich mobil!"](https://www.umweltbundesamt.de/en/publikationen/umweltfreundlich-mobil) by the Umweltbundesamt (Federal Environmental Agency) of Germany assesses the environmental impact of different modes of transport (UBA, 2021).
-The emission factors for bicycles, pedelecs, and tram were taken from table 3 on p.
+The emission factors for bicycles, pedelecs, and tram were taken from Table 3 on p.
 38 of this brochure.

 ### Greenhouse gas reporting: conversion factors 2020